-5 Conclusion
+6 Conclusion

-Looking for strong associations between sets of objects and sets of properties in possibly large and noisy Boolean data sets, we have discussed a fundamental limitation of formal concept mining.
-We lack from consensual extensions of formal concepts towards fault-tolerant patterns and it has given rise to several ad-hoc proposals.
-Also, relevancy issues are crucial to avoid too many irrelevant patterns during the targeted data mining processes.
-It is challenging to alleviate the expensive interpretation phases while we still want to promote unexpectedness of the discovered (local) patterns.
-Considering three recent proposals, we have formalized fault-tolerant bi-dimensional pattern mining within a constraint-based approach.
+We have discussed a fundamental limitation of formal concept mining to capture strong associations between sets of objects and sets of properties in possibly large and noisy Boolean datasets.
+Relevancy issues are crucial to avoid too many irrelevant patterns during the targeted data mining processes.
+It is challenging to alleviate the expensive interpretation phases while still promoting unexpectedness of the discovered (local) patterns.
+The lack of consensual extensions of formal concepts towards fault-tolerance has given rise to several ad-hoc proposals.
+Considering three recent proposals, we have formalized faulttolerant bi-dimensional pattern mining within a constraint-based approach.
 It has been useful for a better understanding of the needed trade-off between extraction feasibility, completeness, relevancy, and ease of interpretation.
 An empirical evaluation on both synthetic and real-life medical data has been given.
 It shows that fault-tolerant formal concept mining is possible and this should have an impact on the dissemination of local set pattern discovery techniques in intrinsically noisy Boolean data.
 DRBS pattern class appears as a well-designed class but the price to pay is computational complexity.
 The good news are that (a) the submitted inductive queries on DRBS patterns might involve further user-defined constraints which can be used for efficient pruning, and (b) one can look for more efficient data structures and thus a more efficient implementation of the DR-MINER generic algorithm.
-A pragmatic usage of available algorithms is indeed to extract some bi-sets, e.g., formal concepts, and then select some of them (say B = (X, Y)) for further extensions towards fault-tolerant patterns: it becomes, e.g., the computation of a DRBS pattern (say B' = (X', Y')) such that the constraint $B \subseteq B'$ is enforced.
+A pragmatic usage of available algorithms is indeed to extract some bi-sets, e.g., formal concepts, and then select some of them (say B = (X, Y)) for further extensions towards fault-tolerant patterns: it becomes, e.g., the computation of a DRBS pattern (say B' = (X', Y') such that the constraint $B \subseteq B'$ is enforced.
 Also, a better characterization of FBS pattern class might be useful for huge database processing.

 Acknowledgements.
 The authors thank P. François and B. Crémilleux who provided meningitis.
-This research is partially funded by ACI CNRS MD46 Bingo and FP6-516169 IST-FET IQ project.
+J. Besson's work is funded by INRA.
+This research is partly funded by ACI CNRS MD 46 Bingo and by EU contract IQ FP6-516169 (FET arm of the IST programme).